ibm-cloud-docs/satellite/location-sizing.md

 ## Location size for non Red Hat CoreOS enabled location
 {: #control-plane-how-many-clusters-rhel}

 The following tables show sizing guidance for the number of hosts that the {{site.data.keyword.satelliteshort}} location control plane requires to run the master components for various combinations of clusters and worker nodes in a non Red Hat CoreOS enabled location.
 These sizings are for reference only.
-Your sizing requirements can change depending on the amount of workload running in a cluster.
-For more information, see [What types of changes can increase my location sizing requirements?](#types-changes-sizing-increase).

-Generally, a cluster with six 8 vCPU x 32 GB RAM hosts is recommended as an initial size to run heavier components, such as Istio, and still have capacity to scale your workload up.
-However, you might choose a smaller or larger size based on your expected workload.
-Guidance for additional sizing options is included in this section.
-{: note}